 Our program provides students with opportunities to gain content knowledge and skills in several areas of science as well as to pursue advanced studies in particular areas of interest.
 After taking biology in 9th grade and chemistry in 10th, juniors and seniors have considerable choice, whether that means pursuing advanced courses in Biology, Chemistry or Physics, or content-specific electives in courses such as Engineering and Anatomy and Physiology.

-Especially motivated students can take an introductory engineering and design course at the NYU Tandon School of Engineering or the interdisciplinary Physical Applications of Calculus in 12th grade.
-Finally, the three-year long Science Research and Design program enables ambitious students to understand science as a dynamic, changing field rather than as a static body of knowledge.
+Especially motivated students can take enroll in the three-year long Science Research and Design program which will enable them to understand science as a dynamic, changing field rather than as a static body of knowledge.
 The sequence culminates in an original research project that includes a presentation and a scientific journal article.

 The computer science program aims to educate students on being responsible and informed digital citizens.
 Our one-to-one iPad program enables students to see technology as an academic tool.
 Our required ninth and tenth courses emphasize this basic philosophy and introduce all students to programming fundamentals.
 Elective upper level courses allow students to pursue programming in increasingly complex and specialized areas such as interactive game design, app development and operating system design.